 Subsidy of transport, housing and pre-school fees for employees.

-The Van Loveren winery also received its Fairtrade accreditation in 2011.
-With this accreditation Fairtrade (a global organisation) recognizes Van Loveren as a contributor to the improvement of production and trading conditions for workers and disadvantaged employees.
+The Van Loveren winery also received its Fairtrade accreditation in 2011 and is a proud contributor to the improvement of production and trading conditions for workers and disadvantaged employees.

 OTHER INITIATIVES INCLUDE: